 When the service starts, your food waste will be collected weekly on the same day as your rubbish and recycling collections, unless we contact you to tell you otherwise.
-The service will be introduced in phases, starting with a pilot area within the Borough before rolling out to all households.

-Why are you introducing food waste collections?
+Why are we introducing food waste collections?

 Required under the Environment Act 2021, 'Simpler Recycling' aims to increase household recycling rates by making it easier for people to recycle the same materials across the country.